in photo: (L to R) Amanda Turk, Dave Russell, Holly Hartmann, and Kalidasa Getter

-Kirtan is an energizing and deep group practice of singing melodic chants that calm our minds and open our hearts.
-We sing mantras which are Sanskrit phrases and syllables that are repeated until integrated into our consciousness.
+My ongoing theme is 'Claim your buoyancy.....it's dense out there!'
+Kirtan is an energizing and deep group practice of singing melodic chants that calm our minds and open our hearts, no matter what's going on politically, socially, environmentally, etc. We need to stay buoyant if we want to be of deeper service to ourselves, others, and to the planet.
 We get to taste the space of 'no-thought'.
 We get to taste the space of being enough and having enough.
 It is sung in call-and-response - I play harmonium and sing a line, and the group sings it back led by Holly Hartmann.
 I am continually grateful to be accompanied by wonderful musicians including my wife and singing partner Holly Hartmann (vocals), Kalidasa Getter (flute, clarinet, sax), Joe Johnson (cello), and percussionists Amanda Turk, Charlie Shew, and Greg Bertsch.
 The kirtan melodies are simple.
 All voices are perfect for kirtan because the emphasis is upon opening the heart, not about how you perceive your voice.

-For an NBC interview with Dave, click here.
+For a TV interview with Dave, click here.
 For YouTube videos and media interviews with Dave Russell, please visit the Media page.

 I lead kirtans (see Calendar) in many settings, mostly in New England.
 My home base is the Yoga Sanctuary in downtown Northampton, MA where I lead Sunday night kirtans, usually twice/month.
-I also lead kirtans all over New England, and I lead and teach regularly at the Kripalu Center in Stockbridge, MA.
-Please check my calendar page on this website for details about my events.
+I also lead kirtans all over New England and regularly at the Kripalu Center in Stockbridge, MA.
+Please check my calendar page on this website for details about my events of 'Dave Russell' on Facebook.